Irregular HeartBeat

 Irregular Heartbeat

-Irregular heartbeat is a common symptom experienced by women during the menopausal transition.
-This cardiovascular phenomenon is often prompted by changes in estrogen levels, which occur naturally as a woman approaches menopause.
+Irregular heartbeat is a common symptom many women experience during menopause.
+This cardiovascular phenomenon is often prompted by changing estrogen levels, which naturally occur as a woman approaches menopause.

 Cardiovascular Terminology